-Sometimes people aren’t exactly sure what does a DevOps engineer do on day-to-day basics.
+Sometimes people aren’t exactly sure what does a DevOps engineer does on a day-to-day basis.
 So let me explain.

 DevOps engineer job description can be summed up as taking your infrastructure to the next level.

-They will not work directly on the product’s code (that’s developers job).
+They will not work directly on the product’s code (that’s the developer’s job).
 However, they are always hungry and ready to prepare something new and fancy.
 Of course, having in mind customer requirements and software team needs.

 Okay, so you know what DevOps engineering jobs are all about.
 Now it’s time to see what responsibilities of DevOps engineers include.

 - Optimising costs according to the client’s budget,